 - A recent writing sample on a philosophical topic should be uploaded into the application.

-- Typically samples are around 20 pages or less; if longer, please indicate most important passages.
+- Typically samples are around 20 pages or less; if submitting a thesis or longer document, please note most important passages.

-- We recommend you send your best work.
+- We recommend you send an example of your best work.

 - Secondary samples are allowed, though not required or encouraged (please mark which sample is primary if including more than one.)

 - Please have your recommenders submit their confidential letter via the online application.